LinkedInLearning/intermediate-jenkins-3978673/ch5_securing_jenkins/05_02_configure_projectbased_permissions/README.md

 **Use project-based authorization when:**

 - Global permissions are too broad
-- Different teams own different jobs or folders
+- A single Jenkins server is being used by multiple teams that need to separate jobs and their associated permissions
-- Non-admin users should only build or view specific projects
+- Non-admin users should only access certain folders or interact with specific jobs

 **How project-based authorization works:**